 Spring and the fall (in the South) are the best times.
-Indian Pink can planted in the summer if attention is paid to keeping plants watered until they get established.
+Indian Pink can be planted in the summer if attention is given to keeping plants watered until they get established.

 12 to 18 inches apart when planting in a group.